 We ended our experience with the Feast of Sant’Agata, as she was paraded through the streets, anxiously awaiting her arrival to signify the end of the Feast.
 To view the fireworks we were VIP guests of the Mayor of Catania at City Hall that evening, walking through the streets passing worshippers who had been carrying candles who weighed as much as they did, all to ensure the protection of their family, as is the reason for the Feast.
 It was a once in a lifetime experience to witness firsthand an Italian feast like this.
 And now, our virtual tour of Italy was taking me back to that feeling I had there, falling in love with this country on the Mediterranean Sea.

 The Dorchester Collection properties were in Rome and Milan, however.
 I wasn’t complaining.
 I would never turn down a chance to see and learn about any location in Italy.

 Using a virtual backdrop of the Rome Colosseum and vintage Ferraris, I chose a vintage look for this one, my hair in a pompadour tied down with a chiffon scarf, driving gloves and cat eye sunglasses.
 I was vintage Ferrari ready!

 Again, every detail was thought of in the presentation.
-First Hotel Eden in Rome followed by Hotel Principe di Savoia in Milan, traveling (virtually) by train between the two cities, we were walked thru the itinerary as if recapping every detail to a friend.
+First Hotel Eden in Rome followed by Hotel Principe di Savoia in Milan, traveling (virtually) by train between the two cities, we were walked through the itinerary as if recapping every detail to a friend.
 From arrival to delicious Italian meals to seeing the sites in each city, the fashion, the food to room amenities that included a personalized touch especially for Retreats Resources.